Answers about Credit Card Payments and Late Payments

 Can the bank delay the posting of a payment to my credit card account?

-The general rule is that the bank must credit a payment to a customer’s account as of the date of receipt.
+The bank must credit a payment to a customer’s account as of the date of receipt of payment.
 The bank can set reasonable requirements for making payments.
+Reasonable requirements include:

-- Setting reasonable cut off times for payments received by mail, by electronic means, by telephone, and in person.
-The cut-off time must be 5 p.m. or later, except for in-person payments at branches that close prior to 5 p.m.
+- Setting reasonable cut-off times for payments received by mail, by electronic means, by telephone, and in person.
+The cut-off time must be 5:00 p.m. or later, except for in-person payments at branches that close prior to 5:00 p.m.

-If the lender specified reasonable requirements on the billing statement, but accepts a payment that does not conform to those requirements, the lender must credit the payment within five days of receipt.
+If the bank specified reasonable requirements on the billing statement, but accepts a payment that does not conform to those requirements, the bank must credit the payment within five (5) days of receipt.

-You should review your statement and the account agreement to determine the bank's policies or contact the bank for an explanation.
+You should review your monthly billing statement and the account agreement to determine the bank's policies or contact the bank for an explanation.